concord-consortium/soundwaves/README.md

 This app uses native Web Audio API.
 It takes care of the sound playback, recording, downsampling for graphing needs, and even AM and FM modulation.

-MDN provides a great documentation and tutorials: https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API
+MDN provides great documentation and tutorials: https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API

 Most of the custom audio-related helper are implemented in `src/utils/audio.ts`.